Moonlington/tabletopfloreblog/content/posts/Collaborative Storytelling/index.md

 When players are engaged, my workload as a GM actually _decreases._ I prep less because I know my players will fill in the gaps.
 I am not Atlas carrying the world on my back; we’re all holding it up together.

-A concept I recently came across is **Proactive Fun**, from _The Game Master’s Handbook of Proactive Roleplaying_ by Jonah and Tristan Fishel.
+While playing in a Pathfinder 2nd Edition game that my friend is running, he introduced us players to the concept of **Proactive Fun**, taken from _The Game Master’s Handbook of Proactive Roleplaying_ by Jonah and Tristan Fishel.
 It focuses on encouraging players to take initiative in setting personal goals for their characters to pursue and complete.

-These can be short-term goals (“I want to get out of jail”) or long-term goals (“I want to break the curse plaguing my family line”), but they are always meaningful and energizing for the player.
+These can be short-term goals (“I want to get out of jail”) or long-term goals (“I want to break the curse plaguing my family line”), but they are always meaningful and—most importantly—energizing for the player.

-As a GM, this information is invaluable.
+As a GM, this information is invaluable!
 It shows what players truly want for their characters and provides natural stepping stones for future prep.
-Proactive Fun shifts storytelling from being reactive to genuinely collaborative.
+It shifts storytelling from being reactive to a more collaborative setting.
+Definitely a tool I want to use in the future.

 ## Leveraging This in Your Games